Jon Lowrey - 1977 Datsun 280z “Wenchi”

 Instagram: @xavierstudios.hi

-I’m a 43-year-old former Army helicopter mechanic from Dallas, Texas.
-Currently, a rocket engine build and test technician living the lake life outside Austin.
+I’m Jon Lowrey, 43, a former Army helicopter mechanic now working as a rocket engine build and test technician.
+Originally from Dallas, I’m currently living the lake life outside Austin, Texas.

 What do you think?